selfbits/selfbits-angular2-sdk/README.md

     // other libraries
     'rxjs':                       'npm:rxjs',
     'angular2-in-memory-web-api': 'npm:angular2-in-memory-web-api',
-    'selfbits-angular2-sdk':      'npm:selfbits-angular2-sdk/dist' // This tells systemJs WHERE to look for the sdk, don't forget /dist!
+    'selfbits-angular2-sdk':      'npm:selfbits-angular2-sdk/dist' // This tells SystemJs WHERE to look for the sdk, don't forget /dist!
     },
 packages: {
     (...)